 The NOR scheme extends favorable tax treatment to qualifying individuals for a period of five years.
 To enjoy the tax concessions, a non-resident must first apply for NOR status.
 To be eligible for the NOR scheme, an individual must be a non-resident in the past three years of assessment (YA), and in that YA in which the individual first qualifies for NOR status, the NOR must be a Singapore tax resident.
 A YA runs from January 1 to December 31 of a calendar year, making it concurrent with the calendar year.

-If you meet these qualifying conditions, you will be accorded the NOR status for five consecutive YAs, starting from the YA in which you first meet the criteria
+Those who meet these qualifying conditions will be accorded the NOR status for five consecutive YAs, starting from the YA in which they first meet the criteria

 Letter of Guarantee (LOG)

-A non-resident individual who is employed in Singapore is needed to submit a LOG from a local bank or an established limited company in Singapore to cover his / her estimated tax for the coming Year of Assessment.
-If the LOG is not provided to the IRAS, an advance assessment will be issued.
+Non-resident individuals who are employed in Singapore are required to submit a LOG from a local bank or an established limited company in Singapore to cover their estimated tax for the coming YA.
+If the LOG is not provided to IRAS, an advance assessment will be issued.

-If you are planning to leave Singapore or changing to another job within Singapore, your current employer needs to notify IRAS and confirm that you have settled all your taxes before you leave.
-This procedure is known as ‘Tax Clearance’.
-If you have any existing stock options or awards on hand which have yet to be exercised or vested, you will be deemed to have derived gains from the stock or awards at the point of tax clearance.
+Certain steps must be taken when a non-resident plans to leave Singapore or take a different job in Singapore.
+The non-resident’s current employer needs to notify IRAS and confirm that the non-resident has settled all unpaid taxes before departure.
+This procedure is known as tax clearance.
+Non-residents who have any existing stock options or awards on hand which have yet to be exercised or vested will be deemed to have derived gains from the stock or awards at the point of tax clearance.

 Filing of Singapore Personal Income Tax Returns

-It is mandatory for every taxpayer to file the annual personal income tax returns to IRAS.
-All completed forms must be submitted to Singapore tax department by the 15th of April.
+It is mandatory for taxpayers who are required to do so to file annual personal income tax returns to IRAS.
+All completed forms, whether they be for a resident’s tax return or a non-resident’s tax return, must be submitted to Singapore’s tax authorities by the 15th of April every year.